dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 ## Why Embedded Tomcat 8

 First of all, let's understand what _embedded_ means.
 For a long time, Java developers shipped their applications as `war` (Web ARchive) and `ear` (Enterprise ARchive) files.
 These files, after bundled, were deployed on application servers (like Tomcat, WildFly, WebSphere, etc) that were already up and running on production servers.
 For the last couple of years, developers around the world started changing this paradigm.
 Instead of shipping applications that had to be deployed on running servers, they started shipping applications that contains the server inside the bundle.
-That is, they started creating `jar` (Java ARchive) files that are executable and that starts the server programatically.
+That is, they started creating `jar` (Java ARchive) files that are executable and that starts the server programmatically.

 What triggered this change is that the new approach has many advantages.
 For example: